The Ultimate Yamaha R6 Buyers Guide: "No Compromises"

 It was the 1998 Yamaha R1 that stole the show in the late nineties, stealing the crown from Honda's FireBlade, that had set new standards for production motorcycles.
 Honda was at the time known for producing motorcycles that were fast, but able to be controlled.
 In fact, that was the ethos of the designer, Tadao Baba: "Total Control".

-Yamaha's R1, or its companion the R6, were NOT sedated riders.
+Yamaha's R1, or its companion the R6, were NOT sedated machines.
 They were raw, visceral, extremely powerful, and dangerous in the wrong hands.
 But man, are they fun to ride.

 The reason why the Yamahas were so different to the Hondas came from the design ethos.
 In contrast to the ethos of the FireBlade of "Total Control", guiding principle behind both the R1 and the R6 was "excitement".